What benefits can I claim after a work accident?Updated: October 21, 2022

 |Level of Disablement||Amount|

-You can ask for an examination at home if you cannot travel.
+You can ask for a medical examination at home if you cannot travel.

 You can also bring any evidence of the seriousness of your condition, and the medical practitioner may also request your hospital notes to complete their assessment.